Try Our Screenplay Beat Sheet (Free Template)

 You need some film theory to figure it out, but once you've seen it you'll never forget it.

-When I'm writing I like to estimate where I should be in my beat sheet on which page of the screenplay.
+When I'm writing I like to estimate where I should be on which page of the screenplay.
 These estimates help me trim and cut from the story and allow me to explore other plot points if I think I have space and pacing setup properly.
-While all the math I do is theoretical, a website called Beat Sheet Calculator allows you to plug in estimates while making your beat sheet.
+While all the math I do is theoretical, a website called Beat Sheet Calculator allows you to plug in estimates while making your sheet.

 As their website states: